ophir11235813/Lane_lines/ophir_samson_writeup.md

 ## Final thoughts

 This was a very useful and enjoyable challenge!
-It taught me a few lessons:
+A few key take aways are:

 1. Different instances can makes lane detection very difficult in realistic settings (e.g. curved lines, worn down markings, other cars, shadows, etc.).
 I assume non-horizontal roads may complicate things further.
 2. Constructing color filters efficiently/quickly probably takes significant intuition, and is very contextual to the images in question.
 At some point, there are diminishing marginal returns on tweaks to the filtering parameters!